lifeBalance/in_action/README.md

 # Ticketee
-**Ticketee** is the ticket-tracking application that the [Rails 4 In Action][1] book uses to teach a lot of awesome stuff.
-What I'm liking the most about this app, is that is being developed using [BDD][2] best practices.
+**Ticketee** is a ticket-tracking application à la [lighthouse][https://lighthouseapp.com/].
+The [Rails 4 In Action][1] book uses this app as a vehicle to teach about building Rails apps following a professional approach according to [BDD][2] best practices.

-I'm really enjoying this book, which I consider to be one of the best resources for learning Rails 4.
+> I'm really enjoying this book, which I(and a lot more people) consider to be one of the best resources for learning Rails 4.

 Some of the stuff covered by the book: